QCoDeS/MQML-scripts/Measurement protocols/Protocol 1/Scripts/Protocol_1.3/Readme.md

 This version supports both 4-probe and 2-probe measurements
 <br>
 <br>
-This code tests the stability of the devices under N repetitions
+This is a pinch-off measurement code that adds magnetic field as an extra parameter that can be sequentialy controlled
 <br>
-Source-drain bias voltage, temperature and magnetic field can be added as extra parameters
+Temperature and Source-drain bias voltage can be also added